SowmyaDhanapal/onnxruntime/onnxruntime/core/providers/metawarenn/inference/README.md

 ### Prerequisites
    1. `git clone --recursive https://github.com/SowmyaDhanapal/onnxruntime.git`
-   2. Install cmake-3.13 or higher
+   2. Install cmake-3.13 or higher.
+You can download it from https://cmake.org/download/
    3. Install gcc/g++ 7

 ### Steps to build